pyliaorachel/docker-flask-redis-nginx-ssl/README.md

 ## Wrap up the Project with Docker Compose

-After testing individual containers, you can wrap all the commands up into the `docker-compose.yml` file, and everything can be started in a single command.
+After testing individual containers, you can wrap all the commands up into a single`docker-compose.yml` file, and everything can be started in a single command.
 Docker network is not needed anymore, as docker compose creates a default network for all its services.
 But to build up a more complex network topology, you can create your custom networks in the `docker-compose.yml` file as well.

 ###### [Deploy with Docker Compose](https://runnable.com/docker/docker-compose-networking)